jrbeckwith/because.js/README.md

     git clone https://github.com/harts-boundless/because.js.git

-When this is cloned, you can find a usable UMD module under `dist/because.js`.
+When this is cloned, you can find a usable UMD module in the cloned repo directory, as `dist/because.js`.

-However, it may be a little out of date.
-If you want to make sure you have a fresh bundle reflecting the latest state of the original code in `src/` then see the section on "Building" below.
+This bundle may be a little out of date.
+If you want to make sure you have a fresh bundle reflecting the latest state of the original code in `src/` then see the below section on "How to build."

 ## Example Code